Biology Major: Bachelor of Science Degree in Biology

-Majoring in biology at GMercyU is the perfect preparation for medical school, veterinary school, dental school, or graduate school.
+Majoring in biology is the perfect preparation for graduate school, medical school, veterinary school, or dental school.
 After grad school, many GMercyU biology alumni continue on to exciting research positions within an industry, a research hospital, or academia.
 That’s why research experience is a requirement for biology majors.

-Your Bachelor of Science in Biology degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
-For example, many GMercyU biology graduates have launched successful careers in the local pharmaceutical industry.
+Your degree can also lead to direct entry into a well-paid, in-demand career in the sciences.
+Many GMercyU biology alumni have launched successful careers in the local pharmaceutical industry hub.

 Prepare for a career as a physician, veterinarian, and more

 At GMercyU, we offer a pathway to help you achieve your pre-professional goals, whether it’s medical school, veterinary school, dental school, or other health professional programs!
 The biology program ensures you’ll take the courses you need to enable you to apply to professional programs.

 With a dedicated Pre-Professional Advising Office, supportive faculty members, and a curriculum rich in molecular and cellular biology and biochemistry, you’ll develop all the skills you need to jumpstart your career in the medical field.
 Read more about the Pathway to the Professions and learn about GMercyU’s pre-med requirements, courses, and career outcomes of our pre-med biology students.

 Earn a biology degree and master's degree in education in just five years

 Want to teach biology in a secondary school setting?
 With this unique 4+1 MsEd degree option, you can take graduate level courses during your senior year– as part of your undergraduate tuition.
 This prepares you for your fifth year, where you will complete your MsEd degree with online courses and a student teaching requirement.
 This degree offers a path to certification.